thejetjayjay/DomCobb/Outputs/Git Agent.md

 9) **Special handling for DomCobb project**
 - **After successfully merging to `main`**, check if the current repository contains a `DomCobb` folder/subdirectory and if there is a remote named `domcobb` configured.
 - **If both conditions are met:**
   - Inform the user in Portuguese: "Detectei que este é o projeto DomCobb com remote `domcobb` configurado.
-Vou atualizar o repositório DomCobb separado com as mudanças da pasta DomCobb."
+Vou atualizar o repositório DomCobb separado com as mudanças da pasta DomCobb, excluindo pastas privadas."
   - Navigate to the repository root directory (if not already there).
   - Check if there are any changes in the `DomCobb` folder that were included in the merge to `main`.
   - If there are changes in the `DomCobb` folder:
+    - **Exclude private folders from subtree push:**
+      - Use the exclusion list defined in CONSTRAINTS section (currently: `Outputs`, and any additional folders specified there)
+      - Before executing `git subtree push`, temporarily remove these folders from the Git index (without deleting from disk):
+        - Execute: `git rm -r --cached DomCobb/Outputs` for each folder in the exclusion list
+        - This removes them from the index but keeps them on disk and in the private repository
+      - Store the list of removed folders to restore them later
-    - Execute `git subtree push --prefix=DomCobb domcobb main` to push the DomCobb folder content to the `domcobb` remote repository.
+    - Execute `git subtree push --prefix=DomCobb domcobb main` to push the DomCobb folder content (without excluded folders) to the `domcobb` remote repository.
+    - **After subtree push succeeds:**
+      - Restore the excluded folders to the Git index:
+        - Execute: `git reset HEAD DomCobb/Outputs` for each folder that was removed
+        - This restores them to the index without creating a new commit
+      - The excluded folders remain in the private repository but were not pushed to the public `domcobb` repository
     - Explain briefly in Portuguese:
       - That you will use **git subtree push**, which sends only the content of the `DomCobb` folder to the separate `domcobb` repository.
+      - That folders marked as private (like `Outputs`) are excluded and remain only in the private repository.
       - That the history is preserved.
       - That the `domcobb` repository will remain independent and public.
     - After the subtree push succeeds, inform the user in Portuguese:
       - "O repositório DomCobb foi atualizado com sucesso.
-As mudanças da pasta DomCobb foram enviadas para o repositório remoto `domcobb`."
+As mudanças da pasta DomCobb foram enviadas para o repositório remoto `domcobb`, excluindo pastas privadas."
       - "O histórico foi preservado e o repositório DomCobb continua independente e público."
+      - "As pastas privadas (como `Outputs`) permanecem apenas no repositório privado."
   - If there are no changes in the `DomCobb` folder in the merged commit, inform the user: "Não há mudanças na pasta DomCobb neste merge.
 O repositório DomCobb não precisa ser atualizado."
 - **If the remote `domcobb` is not configured:**
   - Inform the user: "O remote `domcobb` não está configurado.
 Para atualizar o repositório DomCobb separado, configure o remote primeiro com: `git remote add domcobb <url-do-repositorio-domcobb>`"